mlflow/mlflow/docs/source/tracking.rst

 .. _system_tags:

-System tags
+System Tags
 ===========

-Runs can be annotated with arbitrary tags.
+You can annotate runs with arbitrary tags.
 Tag keys that start with ``mlflow.`` are reserved for internal use.
 The following tags are set automatically by MLflow, when appropriate:

 +-------------------------------+----------------------------------------------------------------------------------------+